edoardomazzon/tracking-purchase-for-shopify-basic/README.md

-# Simple tracking purchases for Shopify Basic
+# Tracking purchases for Shopify Basic
-This guide is for the Shopify basic plan.
+This simple guide is for the Shopify basic plan.

 For tracking purchases on Shopify, we will not use the usual GTM script because unfortunately everything happens on separate files from those of the theme.